 - This is the easiest one to do, and therefore creates the lightest stresses on your joints and tendons…very safe.

 Decline Push-ups are good for improving chest strength, as the decline position creates more resistance making the push-up more difficult.
 This is a challenging exercise, so make sure you are ready for it.
+You can use a workout bench, exercise ball, low table, or even a chair.

 - Start Position: Take a normal push-up position, except elevate your feet on a bench or similar support.
 Your body should be very close to parallel to the floor.